Washington County Auditor

 Sherry is a Canadian who earned her Bachelor of Arts in Social Work from the University of Regina, Canada and worked in the government and non-profit sectors for 12 years.
 After moving to the United States in 2000, she received her Bachelor of Science in Accounting from Linfield Collect.
 She worked as an accountant in the private sector prior to joining the Oregon Audits Divsion in 2013.

 Sherry is a Certified Information Systems Auditor (CISA).
-She is a member of the Association of Local Government Auditors (ALGA), the Information Systems Audit and Control Association (ISACA) and the Institute of Internal Auditors (IIA).
-Sherry serves as Treasurer of the Salem Chapter of the IIA.
+She is a member of the Association of Local Government Auditors (ALGA), ISACA (Information Systems Audit and Control Association) and the Institute of Internal Auditors (IIA).
+Sherry serves as Membership Chair of the Salem Chapter of the IIA.